 Stir the pureed ginger and garlic into the onions and fry for a couple of minutes, stirring, then add the powdered spices and fry for a minute or so.
 Add the tomatoes and tomato puree plus 300ml water.
 Bring to a simmer, turn the heat down to medium and cook until reduced slightly.

 Puree the sauce until smooth.
 Once the chicken is done, return the pureed sauce to the pan on a medium heat.
 Stir any remaining marinade into the sauce, along with the chillies, sugar, cream and paprika.
-Add the chicken, fenugreek and garam masala and cook for about five minutes.
+Add the prepared chicken, fenugreek and garam masala and cook for about five minutes.
 Adjust seasoning.

 Serve with chopped coriander garnish.